stevecalderone/Chemical-Engineering-Thermodynamics/README.md

 Functions List:

-CreateDataset, CreateDecomposition (flatten these cells to greatly improve calculation speed)
+CreateDataset, CreateDecomposition (flatten these cells after creation to greatly improve calculation speed)

-FlashTP (Vapor fractions can be specified with Solver)
+FlashTP (vapor fractions can be specified with Solver)

 DewT, BubbleT (dew and bubble pressures calculated with DewT and BubbleT and Solver)